Anthony Chow – project director

 Dr. Chow, an Associate Professor at Department of Library and Information Studies at The University of North Carolina at Greensboro and holds a PhD in instructional design and technology and MS in educational psychology from Florida State University and a BS in human development from San Francisco State University.
 He served as the Montana State Library’s LSTA 2013-2017 Five-Year Evaluator where he first became aware of a potential gap in library services for Montana’s eight tribal nations; he is known for his work in community assessment, patron needs and library services, analytics and informatics, systems design, organizational management and leadership, and information seeking behavior.
 He recently was awarded a 2017 ALA writing award for best journal article in the The Journal of Research on Libraries & Young Adults and serves as chair of the Legislative and Advocacy committee for the North Carolina Library Association (NCLA).
 He is a mixed-methods researcher with particular expertise in analyzing large data sets and quantitative analysis.
 Read More

-Haley Matthews – Project Manager
+Lynette Dial – Project Manager

-Melissa Casey – research graduate Assistant
+Melissa Casey – Former research graduate Assistant

 Jason Cummins (The Crow Tribe of Montana)